colbyj/bride-of-frankensystem/docs/examples/longitudinal.rst

 longitudinal study, an unknown ID means the person did not complete the prior day's session and should not be in this one.
-There is no fallback to the balancer; if you genuinely want mixed pre-assigned-plus-randomized behavior, write a custom blueprint that calls the lookup service directly (see below).
+There is no fallback to the balancer; if you genuinely want mixed pre-assigned-plus-randomized behavior, simply don't make use of the condition loading feature, or write a custom blueprint that calls the lookup service directly (see below).

 Page list ordering
 ------------------